Year 5

 English

-We will continue to complete our work in English through a chosen text.
-This half term, we will read the text ‘Attack of the Vikings’ by Tony Bradman which will support our Anglo-Saxon and Vikings topic.
+This half term, we will begin to read the text ‘The Boy in the Tower’ by Polly Ho-Yen.
 Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
-Guided Reading will continue every day for all the children.
-Handwriting lessons and spelling lessons will continue throughout each week.

 Maths